Simranjeeet-Singh/dvdrental-analysis/README.md

 # DVD Rental Analysis

-This project performs an analysis of a DVD rental database using SQL and presents the results through visual dashboards.
+This project performs an analysis of a DVD rental database using SQL and presents the results through visual tableau dashboards.

 ## Project Structure